ibm-cloud-docs/assistant-data/dialog-tips.md

 - Add a node name that describes the purpose of the node.

-  You know what the node does right now, but months from now you might not.
+  You currently know what the node does, but months from now you might not.
 Your future self and any team members will thank you for adding a descriptive node name.
 And the node name is displayed in the log, which can help you debug a conversation later.
 - To gather the information that is required to perform a task, try using a node with slots instead of a bunch of separate nodes to elicit information from users.
 See [Gathering information with slots](/docs/assistant-data?topic=assistant-data-dialog-slots).
 - For a complex process flow, tell users about any information they will need to provide at the start of the process.
 - Understand how your assistant travels through the dialog tree and the impact that folders, branches, jump-tos, and digressions have on the route.
 See [Dialog flow](/docs/assistant-data?topic=assistant-data-dialog-build#dialog-build-flow).